flexcompute/tidy3d/tidy3d/plugins/invdes/README.md

 This describes the "Inverse Design" (`invdes`) plugin of Tidy3D.

 The goal of `invdes` is to provide a simpler interface for setting up most practical inverse design problems.
-It wraps the lower-level `adjoint` plugin of Tidy3D to perform the gradient calculations, but allows the user to focus on the important aspects of their design without getting into the details of `jax`.
+It wraps the lower-level `adjoint` plugin of Tidy3D to perform the gradient calculations, but allows the user to focus on the important aspects of their design without getting into the details of `autograd`.

 In this notebook, we'll give a simple demo showing the inverse design of a 1 -> 3 splitter using the inverse design plugin.